David-Moreira/JellyseerrSync/README.md

 By visiting **http://ip_or_url/syncdeleted/movies** the app will query Jellyseerr for every movie that's marked as Available, and verify whether a corresponding item exists in the Jellyfin database.
 If it does not, it clears the movie entry on Jellyseerr.
 A log is provided with every movie entry that was cleared.

+## Logs
+Logs are provided on the root of the app if you use the default configuration, and can be accessed by visiting **http://ip_or_url/logs** or the file **JellyseerrSync.log**.
+You can choose not to log to file by
+- Not providing the Logging variables
+- Setting the environment variable **Logging:File:Path** to an empty string or not providing it at all.
+- Setting the Logging:File:MinLevel to None

 ## How to Deploy
 A docker image has been provided: https://hub.docker.com/r/dockerdaverick/jellyseerrsync